calum904/NBlood-Vita/README.md

-# NBlood
+# NBlood PlayStation Vita Port
-Blood port based on EDuke32
+Blood port based on EDuke32 forked from [Rinnegatamante](https://github.com/Rinnegatamante/NBlood-Vita)

 ## Installing
 1. Extract NBlood to a new directory